 WorldCover conducted problem interviews and increased the frequency and type of communication

-WorldCover sees increased levels of customer trust and engagement
+WorldCover saw increased levels of customer trust and engagement

-How do you communicate clearly and consistently with a rural customer base when only 50% own phones and 20% are literate?
+Imagine you’re WorldCover: How do you communicate clearly and consistently with a rural customer base when only 50 percent own phones and 80 percent are illiterate?

-WorldCover, a crop insurance provider that launched in northern Ghana during 2015, services small-hold farmers with policies insuring crops by the bag.
-WorldCover entered this developing market that depends heavily on personal relationships and trust, targeting an agricentric customer base with low rates of formal education.
-Insurance payouts are based on satellite weather data, intangible to the farmer holding the policy.
+WorldCover, a crop insurance provider that launched in northern Ghana in 2015, services smallholder farmers with policies by insuring crops by the bag.
+WorldCover entered a developing market that depends heavily on personal relationships and trust, targeting an agricentric customer base with low rates of formal education.
+Insurance payouts are based on satellite weather data, which is not obvious to the farmer-policyholder.

 Here is the challenge: If the farmers only communicate with WorldCover during the sale, the payment, and the payout, how does WorldCover ensure that they are on the same page as the farmer?
-Customer insights is a dynamic process, so the lack of engagement can lead to dissatisfied customers only identifying at the end of the policy term.
+Customer insights is a dynamic process, so the lack of engagement can lead to dissatisfied customers who many only be identifyed at the end of the policy term.
 How should WorldCover approach customer satisfaction and retention?

 WorldCover approached the communications challenge from two directions.
-First, to better understand the customer base.
-Second, to communicate to the customer base with greater frequency.
-Both approaches served the intent of increasing trust in the product and WorldCover brand, leading to higher retention rates.
+First, better understand the customer base.
+Second, communicate to the customer base with greater frequency.
+Both approaches increased trust in the product and WorldCover brand, leading to higher retention rates.

-Having confirmed the primary pain point and constructed the simple product offering to serve the farmers’ need, WorldCover used a marketing MVP composed of simple and clear images to cater to the illiterate majority of potential customers.
-As an example within the customer journey; to explain the concept of the satellite gathering weather data, the WorldCover team would convey that it used the same technology that powered mobile phone coverage.
+Having confirmed the primary pain point and with a simple product offering to serve the farmers’ need, WorldCover used a marketing MVP composed of simple and clear images to cater to the illiterate majority of potential customers.
+As an example within the customer journey to explain the concept of the satellite gathering weather data, the WorldCover team conveyed that it used the same technology that powered mobile phone coverage.
 In spite of the intangibility of satellite data, WorldCover spoke in terms understood by their target base.

 This understanding of the customer base demographics and insights allowed for the following findings:

-- Only 50% of customers have a mobile phone
+Only 50 percent of customers have a mobile phone

-Using these findings, WorldCover oriented it’s marketing proposition around customer capacity and leveraged automated processes where possible.
-Customer capacity based on the above leads to three (3) groups:
+Using these findings, WorldCover oriented its marketing proposition around customer capacity and leveraged automated processes where possible.
+Customer capacity based on the above led to three groups:

-With mobile penetration at 50% and the literacy rate at 20%, there was a gap in the customer base for those who could receive an SMS, but could not read it.
+With mobile penetration at 50 percent and the literacy rate at 20 percent, there was a gap in the customer base for those who could receive an SMS, but could not read it.
 The Twilio messaging system began as a rapid experiment where WorldCover tried to send audio recordings to people.

 It began with Ruth, the product manager in Ghana calling customers, pretending to be a voice recording.
 In the pertinent local language, she would repeat “Hello, this is WorldCover, this is our product and goal”.
 Her feedback was that people were trying to engage with her as a recording.
 She called back immediately afterwards to conduct the survey gauging the response.
 People were very excited to be speaking with the woman who made the recording.
-WorldCover conducts rapid tests to find the MV part of the MVP.
-Truly focusing on the minimal aspect, stripping things away to get the information quickly and simply.
-From that point, Twilio messaging had a limited rollout, progressing from the MVP test to 10% of the customers.
-The limited rollout was followed by a structured survey with ~500 data points, to confirm impact.
-Once confirmed, a full rollout commenced.
+WorldCover conducted rapid tests to find the MV part of the MVP, by stripping things away to get the information quickly and simply.
+From that point, Twilio messaging had a limited rollout, progressing from the MVP test to 10 percent of the customers.
+The limited rollout was followed by a structured survey with ~500 data points to confirm impact.
+Once confirmed, WorldCover fully rolled out the service.